WordPress/gutenberg/docs/getting-started/fundamentals-block-development/the-block-wrapper.md

 ```
 _(see the [code above](https://github.com/WordPress/block-development-examples/blob/trunk/plugins/minimal-block-ca6eda/src/index.js) in [an example](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/minimal-block-ca6eda))_

-The markup of the block in the Block Editor could look like this:
+...the markup of the block in the Block Editor could look like this:
 ```html
 <p
     tabindex="0"